-If you’re in the market for the best home scanner, but also seek portability, it’s hard to pass on the Doxie Go SE.
+If you’re in the market for the best scanner, but also seek portability, it’s hard to pass on the Doxie Go SE.
 It may not look like much at first glance, but it can provide the exquisite detail you need when scanning important documents such as business cards, receipts, and paper.
 For those who want to buy printers that have scanning capabilities, check our list of the best printers in the market.

 Why We Like It – Doxie Go SE

 The Doxie Go SE is a portable scanner that works quite well in a home setting, whether its for a quick scan or two, or for a light amount of productivity—all thanks to a long battery life and small form factor.

 - Excellent scan quality

 - Has a rechargeable battery

 Related: Read the Epson Workforce WF 7210 Wireless review

 The best part about the Doxie Go SE—other than being a portable scanner—is its versatility.
 You can scan just about anything within its dimensional limits, and those said documents can be as thick as cardstock.
 This is perfect if you’re looking to scan a few photos, and with its 600 dpi, the color accuracy is going to be impeccable.

 Unfortunately, the Doxie Go SE does not have a document feeder.
 However, it can scan documents relatively quickly, provided you stand there while the portable document scanner does its job.
 It scans pretty quickly, though, pumping out about 8 pages per minute.
 Not too shabby, but nearly half as much as the Fujitsu ScanSnap S1300i.”